Scholarly Communications Office

 - Open Access Assistance

 We manage the Princeton Open Access Repository (OAR) and helps faculty comply with the University’s Open Access Policy.
 Assistance is also available in complying with funding agencies’ public access policies and open access publishing and advocacy.
+Faculty can submit their publications to the OAR by clicking How To Make a Deposit to OAR.
 Questions related to Open Access or OAR should be addressed to SCO@princeton.edu.

 - Princeton Open Access Publication Fund Program

 The Princeton OA Fund Program aims to help Princeton authors, especially underrepresented groups, underwrite reasonable publication charges when publishing in fee-based Open Access (OA) publications when no other funding sources are available.
 Funding article charges removes barriers to open access publishing practices and promotes the value of OA to scholarship, research, and creative output.
 The OA Fund aligns the investment in OA with the core mission and values of the Library and University, as well as the Library’s strategic priorities.
 Questions related to OA Fund should be addressed to SCO@princeton.edu.